 - 3.0 grade point average (last 60 semester/90 quarter units)

 • GMAT or GRE: Scores at the 50th percentile in both the verbal and quantitative sections of the exam.
 Or, conditional on the approval of the MST Director, the GMAT/GRE requirement may be waived if the applicant has any of following.
-Please complete the waiver request for consideration.
+Please complete the CSU application and the waiver request for consideration.

 - Earned a Ph.D. in the United States

 - Passed all parts of the CPA exam (in the United States)

 - Passed the Enrolled Agent exam administered by the IRS.

 - Scored 145 or higher in the LSAT exam

 - Graduated with honors from the Lucas College of Business Gary J. Sbona Honors Program within the last five years.

 - A GPA of at least 3.2 from an accredited U.S. university AND completed at least three years of full-time work experience in taxation.
 An interview with the MST Director and/or a letter from the supervisor attesting to type of work responsibilities may be required.

 - A GPA of at least 3.75 from an accredited U.S. university.
 An interview with the MST Director may be required.